-Forced Execution Sleep Time This read-only field shows how much sleep time (in microseconds) is required during the execution time limit to meet the maximum execution load requirement

-Free Cycle The free cycle consists of the basic tasks for priority class 1: writing to the outputs, reading the inputs, executing OB1, and completing the sleep time requirement before triggering the next free cycle.
+- Forced Execution Sleep Time: This read-only field shows how much sleep time (in microseconds) is required during the monitor interval to meet the maximum execution load requirement. - Free Cycle: The free cycle consists of the basic tasks for priority class 1: writing to the outputs, reading the inputs, executing OB1, and completing the sleep time requirement before triggering the next free cycle.
 The controller executes these tasks at the base, or lowest, internal priority level for executing the OBs.
 (Priority level in this context refers to OB priority classes, not the operating system priority level.)